 There are several advantages to using colour additives:

-3) Plays an integral role in taste perception.
+1) Colour is used to offset any changes in hue as a result of harsh processing conditions.2) Brings uniformity to the finished product.3) Plays an integral role in taste perception.
 In the end, colour is used to make finished product more appealing to the eyes of the consumer.

 In most finished applications, technical challenges always exist when using natural colours.
 These challenges can include cost, processing conditions, interaction with other ingredients, heat, light, pH and oxygen.
 Specifically for dairy applications, similar challenges exist.
 Most dairy products are typically stored refrigerated or frozen.
 Therefore light exposure may not be a factor depending on packaging and shelf life of the finished product.
 However, other factors such as pH and temperature could be problematic for a product developer.
 For example, in yogurt, one must be concerned with pH differences between fruit prep and white mass.
 For some colours, specifically those that are fruit and vegetable based, a hue shift might occur causing the colour to move from red to purple (bluer) over time.
 For other colours, this may not be an issue.